cocos/cocos-docs/en/animation/animation-component.md

 ## Animation Component

-The animation component manages a set of animation states that control the play, pause, resume, stop, switch, etc. of each animation.
-The animation component creates a corresponding [animation state](animation-state.md) object for each animation clip, the animation state is used to control the animation clips that need to be used on the object.
+The Animation Component manages a set of animation states that control the play, pause, resume, stop, switch, etc. of each animation.
+The Animation Component creates a corresponding [Animation State](animation-state.md) object for each Animation Clip.
+The Animation State is used to control the Animation Clips that need to be used on the object.

-In the animation component, animation states are identified by name, and the default name of each animation state is the name of its animation clip.
+In the Animation Component, Animation States are identified by name, and the default name of each animation state is the name of its Animation Clip.

-Adding an animation component to a node in a script is done in the following way:
+Adding an Animation Component to a node in a script is done in the following way:

 ```ts
 import { Animation, Node } from 'cc';